canatag2370-lang/hello-world/README.md

    If the yellow age/gender line does not appear, check the terminal once: the app prints a one-time warning if DeepFace or TensorFlow is missing so you know which dependency to install.
+Eğer `ModuleNotFoundError: No module` `named 'deepface'` hatasını görürseniz, yukarıdaki komutu tekrar çalıştırın veya `pip install deepface` komutuyla paketi kurun.

 > **Note:** The first run may take a little longer because DeepFace downloads
 > pretrained weights for its high-accuracy models.
 Subsequent runs will start